 16.06.2022 Thursday

-This was our second “dead” day.
-We wanted to rest from Wednesday’s wonderful but tiring boat tour and save up some energy for tomorrow’s lovely yet long walk to Zvërnec Island.
+This was our second slow day.
+We needed some rest following the wonderful but tiring boat tour and also wanted to save some energy for tomorrow’s lovely yet lenghty walk to Zvërnec Island.

-We had a gyro, a skepasti, and two dhalle for lunch at 3 Fiori – 730 ALL
+Gyro lunch for two at 3 Fiori – 730 ALL

 A packet of cigarillo and a lighter for my mother – 450 ALL